xuankimtran/docs-1/pages/katalon-studio/docs/troubleshoot-activation-problems.md

 **<details><summary>Network Security errors</summary>**

-For an enterprise user with a private network, you might encounter this problem when executing test scripts or integrating Katalon Studio.
+For Enterprise users with a private network, you may encounter a situation where you fail to execute test scripts, integrate Katalon Studio, and/or access Katalon TestOps, due to the network security error.

 Contact your IT team to whitelist the following domains: